 Your employees should have a place in the back of house specifically designated for them to put their clothes and bags during shift hours.
 Besides ensuring your bar space isn’t cluttered with bartenders’ personal items, it’s also a theft precaution on your part.
 It’s super easy for anyone with access to your bar to slip a bottle into their backpack if those are permitted to be housed there.

 No one likes to suspect their employees — the people they spend night after night working alongside — of doing anything illegal or hurtful.
 So, it’s important to do your best as a manager to remove the specter of suspicion however you can.
-Close off as many opportunities for deliberate or accidental abuse as possible and temptation may be avoided as well.
+Close off as many opportunities for deliberate or accidental abuse of your restaurant bar inventory as possible and temptation may be avoided as well.

 Want more ideas on training your restaurant bar staff?
 We have your easy six-step guide to teaching your team how to sell wine: